 3.0 Building on the Inclusive Excellence of the SDSU Faculty: The following Building on Inclusive Excellent (BIE) criteria shall govern all tenured and tenure-track faculty searches.
-Successful candidates for all such searches must satisfy at least two (2) of the following BIE criteria:
+Successful candidates for all such searches must satisfy at least two (2) of the following BIE eriteria: two or more of the following BIE criteria, and these criteria shall be explicitly included in any and all search advertisements.

-- 1. The candidate is committed to engaging in service with underrepresented populations in higher education. - 2.
-The candidate has acquired knowledge of barriers for underrepresented students and faculty in higher education. - 3.
+- 1. The candidate is committed to engaging in service with underrepresented populations in their discipline. - 2.
+The candidate has acquired knowledge of barriers for underrepresented students and faculty in their discipline. - 3.
 The candidate has experience in teaching and/or mentoring underrepresented students. - 4.
 The candidate has experience in integrating understanding of underrepresented populations and communities into research. - 5.
 The candidate has experience in extending knowledge of opportunities and challenges in achieving artistic/scholarly success to members of an underrepresented group. - 6.
 The candidate has experience in research that engages underrepresented communities. - 7.
 The candidate has interest in developing expertise in cross-cultural communication and collaboration. - 8.
 The candidate has research interests that contribute to diversity and equal opportunity in higher education.